ArianFotouhi/MoviePred-SAE/README.md

-A PyTorch based application with aim of prediction of rate of a movie by a certain user.
-Train on 1M ratings and reaching 95% prediction accuracy.
+A trained Sparse Autoencoder (PyTorch) with aim of prediction of rate of a movie by a certain user.
+Using 1M ratings for training phase and reaching 95% prediction accuracy.